 Some of our income comes from selling magazines and event tickets, and some from our magical Skin Deep members.
 But largely we rely on grants and commissions from arts institutions, private foundations and public funding bodies.
-We have received core and project funding from Arts Council England, and project funding from Solberga Foundation, Necessity, Climate Story Lab (Doc Society), Horniman Museum, and the Stuart Hall Foundation.
+We have received core and project funding from Arts Council England, Necessity, Solberga Foundation, Climate Story Lab (Doc Society), Horniman Museum, and the Stuart Hall Foundation.
 We are funded in part by the Power of Pop Fund (Comic Relief, Unbound Philanthropy, Esmée Fairbairn Foundation, Paul Hamlyn Foundation, Oak Foundation).

 We’ve been commissioned to create work, run workshops and facilitate creative spaces by Bush Theatre, ICA, Southbank Centre, Autograph ABP, Counterpoints Arts / OKRE, Barbican, Tate Modern, Free Word Centre, Doc Martens, Toynbee Hall and Channel 4.

 If you’d like to find out more about funding Skin Deep – either a particular project or our organisation as a whole – please get in touch with Anu.
 We’d love to chat.